 2.6 Strategic Misrepresentation, Principal Agent, and Rent-Seeking

-According to Flyvbjerg’s studies, three behavioural biases contribute to our understanding of megaproject outcomes regarding cost overruns.
+According to Flyvbjerg’s studies, three behavioural biases contribute to understanding megaproject outcomes regarding cost overruns.

 2.7 Impact of Rare Events